Configure GCP Cloud Run Service IAM Policies

 Beyond these examples

-The examples reference pre-existing infrastructure such as Cloud Run v2 services (by project, location, and name).
+The examples reference pre-existing infrastructure such as Cloud Run v2 services and GCP projects with configured locations.
 They focus on IAM policy configuration rather than service provisioning.

 To keep things focused, common IAM patterns are omitted, including: